Knights Hospitaller: Self-styled orders

-Several other organizations claim with their own sources to have evolved from the Knights Hospitaller but all are subject to international dispute and lack recognition.
-The Russian Tradition was recognized by the Pope with Tsar Paul I becoming Grand Master.
+Several other organizations claim with their own sources to have evolved from the Knights Hospitaller, but all are subject to international dispute and lack recognition.
+The Russian tradition of the Knights Hospitaller was recognized by the Pope with Tsar Paul I becoming Grand Master.
 The British resented this decision as it could have given Russia access to the Mediterranean through a claim over Malta.
 Britain said that the decision of the Pope was not official.
 The Holy See later retracted its decision stating a number of conflicts with Tsar Paul I, since he did not follow the precepts binding the Grand Master: he was married and not celibate; he had never been to Malta and declined to live there; and he was not a Roman Catholic.
 Several other orders have made claims over the Order of St John since the 19th century.
-Each order, including the Russian Tradition, generally use their interpretation of sources to present and claim a particular history of events.
+Each order, including the Russian Tradition, generally uses its interpretation of sources to present and claim a particular history of events.
 No independent sources support any superseding order of the Knights Hospitaller, all of which use either non-primary or self-published, non-peer-reviewed sources in support of their claims of legitimacy.
-The Order came to an end either shortly after the 1798 expulsion of the knights from Malta, or soon after the Russian revolution in the early 20th century.
+The Order came to an end either shortly after the 1798 expulsion of the knights from Malta, or soon after the Russian Revolution in the early 20th century.

-Following the end of World War II, and taking advantage of the lack of State Orders in the Italian Republic, an Italian called himself a Polish Prince and did a brisk trade in Maltese crosses as the Grand Prior of the fictitious "Grand Priory of Podolia" until successfully prosecuted for fraud.
-Another fraud claimed to be the Grand Prior of the Holy Trinity of Villeneuve, but gave up after a police visit, although the organisation resurfaced in Malta in 1975, and then by 1978 in the US, where it still continues.

 The large passage fees collected by the American Association of SMOM in the early 1950s may well have tempted Charles Pichel to create his own "Sovereign Order of St John of Jerusalem, Knights Hospitaller" in 1956.
 Pichel avoided the problems of being an imitation of SMOM by giving his organization a mythical history, claiming that the American organisation he led had been founded within the Russian tradition of the Knights Hospitaller in 1908: a spurious claim, but which nevertheless misled many including some academics.
 In truth, the foundation of his organisation had no connection to the Russian tradition of the Knights Hospitaller.
 Once created, the attraction of Russian Nobles into membership of Pichel's 'Order' lent some plausibility to his claims.

 These organisations have led to scores of other self-styled orders.
-Another self-styled Order, based in the US, gained a substantial following under leadership of the late Robert Formhals, who for some years, and with the support of historical organisations such as The Augustan Society, claimed to be a Polish prince of the House of Sanguszko.
+Another self-styled Order, based in the US, gained a substantial following under the leadership of the late Robert Formhals, who for some years, and with the support of historical organisations such as The Augustan Society, claimed to be a Polish prince of the House of Sanguszko.